GatherSpot/MobileApp/README.md

 ## Pitch

-why ?
+Why ?
 - pannels
 - an alternative to instagram, facebook

-link with SwEnt ?
+Link with SwEnt ?
 - as the prefered media by the young

 ## Planned features v2